dclelland/CXSwipeGestureRecognizer/README.md

 ✓ Delegate method for cancellation.

-    /* Cancels the gesture if it has moved less than 32 pixels, or if it is moving in the wrong direction */
+    /* Cancels the gesture if it has moved less than 64 points, or if it is moving at less than 256 points per second */
     - (BOOL)swipeGestureRecognizerShouldCancel:(CXSwipeGestureRecognizer *)gestureRecognizer
     {
-        return gestureRecognizer.translation < 32.0f && gestureRecognizer.velocity < 0.0f;
+        return gestureRecognizer.translation < 64.0 && gestureRecognizer.velocity < 256.0;
     }

 ✓ Delegate method for bouncing (returning `YES` causes the `progress` value to be halved, useful when emulating a UIScrollView-style bounce effect).